Individual Shrinkage for Random Effects: Monte Carlo Simulations

-In this section we compare the performance of IW-MR to that of the James Stein forecast.
-The draws in the following simulations can be interpreted in two different ways.
-First, they can be seen as different possible draws of the random effect for one individual.
-Second, they can be seen as draws for different individuals that have the same distribution of the random effect.
-Averages across simulations accordingly have a different interpretation (e.g., they approximate the individual MSFE in the first interpretation and the group MSFE in the second).
-The James-Stein forecast in the first interpretation is just an individual weighting rule with constant weights that do not depend on the individual random effect (see the discussion after Theorem \ref{cor:mmr}).
-In the second interpretation, the James-Stein is the forecast that exploits information from the cross-sectional dimension, in contrast to IW, which leverages the time series dimension.
-Note that the assumptions of parameter homogeneity made by James-Stein are satisfied in all the designs considered below.
+We next compare IW-MR with JS.
+The simulations have two interpretations: they can represent repeated draws of the RE for one individual, so averages across simulations approximate individual MSFE, or different individuals drawn from the same RE distribution, so averages approximate aggregate MSFE.
+Under the first interpretation, JS is IW with constant weights; under the second, JS is the forecast that exploits information from the cross-section, in contrast to IW, which leverages the time-series dimension.
+The assumption of parameter homogeneity made by JS is satisfied in all designs below.